alexreduts/IBM-HSLU/IoT-Workshop/docs/2 - Node-RED Getting Started.md

 ## Step 2: Running and Debuging a Flow

-Deploy Button: Before you can run the flows you created you always need them to deploy.
-This is rather easy as you just need to click on the "Deploy" Button in the up right corner.
+Deploy Button: Before you can run the flows you have created you always need them to deploy.
+This is rather easy as you just need to click on the ```Deploy``` Button in the up right corner.

+Run a Flow: After deploying just click on your input node to trigger your flow to run.

-Debug Nodes: Debug View on the Sidebar you see all the messages deliverd to Debug Nodes.
-So to check if your application is running correctly or looking for bugs, place some debug nodes in your flow, deploy it and then check what message arrive at them when you run your flow.
+Debug Nodes: In the the debug view on the sidebar you see all the messages deliverd to debug nodes.
+Hence, to check if your application is running correctly or looking for bugs, place some debug nodes in your flow, deploy it and then check what message arrive at them when you run your flow.

 ## Step 3: Installing New Nodes